Scheduled MonumentsEnglandKirkstall Abbey and precinct including a prehistoric cup and ring marked rock

 What is Kirkstall Abbey and precinct including a prehistoric cup and ring marked rock?

-Kirkstall Abbey is a Cistercian monastery founded in 1152 by monks from Fountains Abbey in the valley of the River Aire near Leeds, Yorkshire.
+Kirkstall Abbey is a Cistercian monastery founded in 1152 by monks from Fountains Abbey in the Aire Valley near Leeds, West Yorkshire, which became one of the most significant religious houses in medieval northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018149.

 Who is responsible for protecting Kirkstall Abbey and precinct including a prehistoric cup and ring marked rock?